jdelagal/grails-spock-2.2.3/README.md

 ## with grails 2.2.3 ##

-> The spock unit mock tests seem to work in isolation, but if combined with any other test cases that use Grails Mock they seem to fail. i.e if I run UserControllerSpockMockSpec in isolation it worksbut if run together with "UserControllerSpec UserControllerSpockMockSpec" it will cause failure..
+> The spock unit mock tests seem to work in isolation, but if combined with any other test cases that use Grails Mock they seem to fail. i.e if I run UserControllerSpockMockSpec in isolation it works but if run together with "UserControllerSpec UserControllerSpockMockSpec" it will cause failure..

 <pre><code>
 + git checkout master;